Protect IP Act Pros and Cons: Everything You Need to Know

 Sherman also points out that anyone making false claims faces "damages, including costs and attorneys' fees."
 In the tech world, cases against alleged infringing sites, like MGM v.
 Grokster in 2005, caused similar predictions of doom.
 However, the world of digital music has only bloomed in the years since.

 If you need help making sense of the pros and cons of SOPA and PIPA, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.